KosinskiLab/pyTME/doc/quickstart/postprocessing/motivation.rst

 **Local Optimization**
 Uses basin-hopping optimization to refine translation and rotation parameters around initial peaks.
 Most useful when analyzing small numbers of high-quality candidates.

+.. _coordinate-system:

 Coordinate System
 -----------------

 Our convention follows the schematics outlined in [1]_.
 We use a right-handed coordinate system with orthogonal X, Y and Z axes.
-Euler angles are expressed counter-clockwise using intrinsic ZYZ convention, with the first rotation around the Z-axis, the second around the new Y-axis and the third around the new Z-axis (see :py:meth:`euler_to_rotationmatrix <tme.rotations.euler_to_rotationmatrix>`).
+Euler angles are expressed using intrinsic ZYZ convention, with the first rotation around the Z-axis, the second around the new Y-axis and the third around the new Z-axis (see :py:meth:`euler_to_rotationmatrix <tme.rotations.euler_to_rotationmatrix>`).
 The default orientation is the z-unit vector (0, 0, 1).

 Details for Developers
 ----------------------